A discrete approach to Rough Parabolic Equations: Introduction

-Once endowed with an interpretation of the equation, the solving method is based on a discrete approach of the problem: as in \cite{Davie}, the solution is obtained as the limit of a discrete scheme the mesh of which tends to $0$.
+Once endowed with this interpretation, our solving method is based on a discrete approach of the problem: as in \cite{Davie}, the solution is obtained as the limit of a discrete scheme the mesh of which tends to $0$.
 Nevertheless, some fundamental differences arise when trying to mimic the strategy of \cite{Davie}.
-To begin with, the middle-point argument at the root of the reasoning in the diffusion case (see the proof of \cite[Lemma 2.4]{Davie}) cannot take into account the regularization procedures that make up for the classical interplays between time and space regularities in PDEs.
-Therefore, the argument must be replaced with a little bit more complex algorithm described in Appendix A, and which will be used to all through the paper.
-Let us also mention the fact that the expansion of the vector field $f_i(\vp)(\xi):=f_i(\vp(\xi))$ is not as easy to control as in the standard finite-dimensional case, even if one assumes that the functions $f_i:\R \to \R$ are very regular.
-Observe for instance that if $W^{\al,p}$ ($\al \in (0,1)$) stands for the fractional Sobolev space likely to accomodate the solution process, and if $f_i$ is assumed to be smooth, bounded with bounded derivative, then one can only rely on the non-uniform estimate (see \cite{sickel})
+To begin with, the middle-point argument at the root of the reasoning in the diffusion case (see the proof of \cite[Lemma 2.4]{Davie}) cannot take into account the space-time interactions that occur in the study of PDEs, i.e., the classical estimates (\ref{well-known-1}) and (\ref{well-known-2}).
+Therefore, the argument must here be replaced with a little bit more complex algorithm described in Appendix A, and which will be used throughout the paper.
+Let us also mention that the expansion of the vector field $f_i(\vp)(\xi):=f_i(\vp(\xi))$ is not as easy to control as in the standard finite-dimensional case, even if one assumes that the functions $f_i:\R \to \R$ are very smooth.
+Observe for instance that if $W^{\al,p}$ ($\al \in (0,1)$) stands for the fractional Sobolev space likely to accomodate the solution path, and if $f_i$ is assumed to be differentiable, bounded with bounded derivative, then one can only rely on the non-uniform estimate (see \cite{sickel})

 Consequently, more subtle patching arguments must be put forward so as to exhibit a global solution.
-This requires in particular a careful examination of the dependence of each estimate with respect to the initial condition (see for instance the controls (\ref{contr-sob-j}) and (\ref{contr-b-p-2})).
-It is worth noticing here that the high regularity of the initial condition (see the assumption in Theorem \ref{theo-exi}: $\psi\in \cb_{\ga',p}$ with $\ga+\ga'>1$) will play a fundamental role in our approach: it will be resorted to in order to get rid of the quadratic terms that poped out of the estimates of \cite{RHE}, and which turned out to be very problematic when trying to extend the solution on any interval.
+The strategy involves in particular a careful examination of the dependence on the initial condition at each step of the procedure (see for instance the controls (\ref{contr-sob-j}) and (\ref{contr-b-p-2})).

 \